LukeMoody01/LukeMoody01/README.md

 ### Hi there 👋

-I'm a Founder &P rincipal Consultant at [Cleer Consulting](https://cleerconsulting.com/) in Sydney, NSW 🏙️ Primarly working with Flutter & .NET Tech!
+I'm a Founder & Principal Consultant at [Cleer Consulting](https://cleerconsulting.com/) in Sydney, NSW 🏙️ Primarly working with Flutter & .NET Tech!

 - 🔭 I’m currently working on Flutter Applications and Open Source Packages!
 - 🧑‍💻 I’m looking to collaborate on open source projects!